-Banking and Credit
+Banking and credit

-Banks were affected by the 2007 financial meltdown to such a level that they stopped lending to one another.
-They are just now recuperating by cleansing their portfolios and tightening credit extension.
+Banks were affected by the 1997 financial meltdown to such a level that they stopped lending to one another.
+They are just now recuperating by cleansing their portfolio and tightening credit extension.
 This has added to the misery of the poor who previously were at the end of the line in receiving credit.
-Suddenly, they found themselves out of the line entirely.
-However, the poor may yet become the new customers of banking.
+However, the poor may now become the new customer of banking.
 Change is more accepted during a crisis recovery and during this past three years changes adapted or practiced by the microfinance banks may be adopted by the traditional or formal banking system.

-The banking system has to reposition its conservative stance and allow changes to take place that will offer more informal methods of creating customers.
+The banking system has to reposition its conservative stance and allow changes to take place that will offer more informal methods of creating a customer.
 The Indian banking industry is evolving from a more formal to a less formal system using innovative methods of gaining access by its customers.
 "The Prime Minister of India, during the recent platinum jubilee celebrations of Reserve Bank of India, has encouraged Banks to be more innovative" (Varadharajan, 2010, ¶ 1).
-The finance minister is encouraging and inviting new license applications including five international banking giants.
+The finance minister is encouraging and inviting new license applications including five International Banking giants.
 Varadharajan further declares that the keys to insure success will be investment and innovation in technology along with credit analytics to help access new customers and profitability.
-While his remarks are focused on India's banking system, they apply to a new world of emerging nations.
+While his remarks are focused for India's banking system, they apply to a new world of emerging nations.

 Securing customer applications through the use of mobile phones will become the norm once a secured and fast internet banking platform is established.
-A new interest calculation methodology is presently in development to respond more quickly to credit interest in the accounts of savers.
+A new interest calculation methodology is presently in development to respond more quickly to credit interest in the account of savers.
 In addition to paying the saver faster, a customized loyalty package for bank customers will encourage the use of debit cards to help minimize the cost of increased interest payment outflows.
-The new biometric ATMs' sensing a user's physical characteristic such as a fingerprint or palm geometry will help build more confidence in the system.
-Soon checks will be phased out, thus reducing the need for conventional physical instruments and the traditional use of written language which will be securely replaced with electronic commands in the form of symbols.
+The new biometric ATMs' using a user's physical characteristic such as a fingerprint or palm geometry will help build more confidence in the system.
+Soon checks will be phased out thus reducing the need for check writing and the traditional use of written language with electronic commands in the form of symbols.

-In Africa in the 1990s, the banking system in four countries made changes patterned after the Grameen Bank's marketing strategy, allowing an informal method of making it convenient for the poor in rural areas to make account and savings deposits using a community-based approach called a "Susu" system.
-The system is composed of collectors, associations, clubs, and companies all for the purpose of making banking more convenient.
+In Africa in the 1990s the banking system in four countries made changes patterned after the Grameen Bank's marketing strategy.
+It is an informal way of making it convenient for the poor in rural areas to make account and savings deposits using a community-based approach called a "Susu" system.
+It is a system composed of collectors, associations, clubs, and companies all for the purpose of making banking more convenient.
 Methods to overcome distances and inconveniences of travel in the rural areas of Africa have been developed.
 "One example is how the susu collector function was expanded in Ghana by licensed MFIs with 'Mobile Banking' services, with officers visiting rural markets on specific days" (Basu, Blavy, and Yulek, 2004, p.
 8).

 Another example would be the concept of group lending.
-It "tends to encourage self-selection and group formation among good credit risks, addressing partially the problem of imperfect information faced by the lender, and thereby lowering the overall risk of the group lending scheme" (Basu, et al., 2004, p.
+It "tends to encourage self-selection and group formation among good credit risks, addressing partially the problem of imperfect information faced by the lender, and thereby lowering the overall risk of the group lending scheme" (Basu, Blavy, and Yulek, 2004, p.
 8).
-This concept is psychologically fascinating because of the group dynamics and risk underwriting reduction since the liability is transferred to the group.
-It becomes much like a co-signer guarantee in traditional banking arrangements.
+This group concept is psychologically fascinating because of it group dynamics and risk underwriting reduction.
+The liability is transferred to the group.
+It becomes much like a co-signer guaranteed in traditional banking arrangements.
 The whole idea of community banking is being re-invented and may well support a collective society as well as an individualistic one.